EduardoMontanha/eduardomontanha.github.io/tnt-automation/usage/tests.md

 folder.
 Then we will type `npm run local`.<br>
 *Nightwatch.js* will open the browser and execute the test.

+If you want to eun just one test file, instead of run all of them, you can use `npm run local --tests tests\1234.js`.

 The test above will be *true* because the paragraph with id *hello* contais the word *Hello*.